anderbarrena/500kNED/README.md

  are stored in m@ths/ and debug files in ssv/train/ and ssv/test/.
 Output files are stored in m@th/.

+ **00-do.m@th+.lstm.SingleModel.sh**: the script trains the LSTM Single model.
+Models are stored in m@ths/ and debug files in ssv/train/.
+Output files are stored in m@th/.

  **00-do.m@th+.transferLstm.sh**: the script trains and tests the transferLSTM Word Expert model.
 Only for the mentions occurring in test datasets (Aidatesta, Aidatestb, Tac2010test, Tac2011test and